wyndale/Two-Tier/README.md

-# Events Management System
+# Events Management Application

-A school laboratory activity for managing events with a RESTful API and web interface.
+A simple application for managing events with a RESTful API and web interface.

 ## Features
 - Create, Read, Update, Delete (CRUD) events